mikel-k-khui/Stacks-and-Call-Stack/README.md

 > allocate hardware memory appropriately

+and

 > process software routines.

-his is where the call stack comes in.
+This is where the call stack comes in.

 ## What is call stack?
 Imagine you are working with the tapes in the original Turing machine.
 How can you best allot time and amount of tape to each program?